Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-In a sense, the closer analogy is to the theory \ACF0.
-This is not entirely surprising, since differentially closed fields follow the paradigm of algebraically closed field closely in many respects.
-For \ACF0, Theorem \ref{thm:low} is trivially true, since \emph{every} countable algebraically closed field (indeed of arbitrary characteristic) has a computable presentation.
-All those of finite transcendence degree over $\Q$ are relatively computably categorical, meaning that a presentation of degree $\bfd$ has a $\bfd$-computable isomorphism onto a computable copy.
-The unique countable model of \ACF0 of infinite transcendence degree over $\Q$ is not relatively computably categorical, but it is relatively $\Delta^0_2$-categorical: in one jump over the atomic diagram of the structure, one can compute a transcendence basis for the field over $\Q$.
-(Mapping this basis onto a basis in a computable copy is easy, given a $\bfz'$-oracle, and extending the isomorphism to the rest of the field requires only the atomic diagram.)
-For models of \ACF0, one can give a substantially simplified version of the priority construction used in Theorem \ref{thm:low}, guessing effectively at the minimal polynomial (possibly $0$, for a transcendental) of the element $x_n$ over the subfield $\Q(x_0,\ldots,x_{n-1})$ of $K$ and building $F$ effectively, again with an isomorphism $h=\lim_sh_s$ computable in $\bfz'$.
+The closer analogy is to the theory \ACF0, for which Theorem \ref{thm:low} is trivially true, since \emph{every} countable algebraically closed field has a computable presentation.
+All those of finite transcendence degree over $\Q$ are relatively computably categorical, meaning that every presentation of degree $\bfd$ has a $\bfd$-computable isomorphism onto a computable copy.
+The unique countable model of \ACF0 of infinite transcendence degree over $\Q$ is not, but it is relatively $\Delta^0_2$-categorical, since in one jump over the atomic diagram of the structure, one can compute a transcendence basis for the field over $\Q$.
+For low models of \ACF0, one can give a much simpler version of the priority construction used in Theorem \ref{thm:low}.
 For readers who find the construction in the proof of Theorem \ref{thm:low} daunting, carrying out this construction for \ACF0 might be a useful prelude.